aljohnson-soc/aljohnson-soc.github.io/_pages/research.md

 - [Johnson, Amy L. 2021.
 “Changes in Mental Health and Treatment, 1997-2017.”
 Journal of Health and Social Behavior.
 62(1):53-68.](https://doi.org/10.1177/0022146520984136)
     - Mentioned in the podcast [*Mad in America*](https://www.madinamerica.com/2022/05/failings-mental-health-dangerous/).
-- (in preparation) Johnson, Amy L. “Normality, Deviance, and Ambiguity: Changes in the Framing of Mental Health and Illness, 1980-2020.”
+- (under review) Johnson, Amy L. “Normality, Deviance, and Ambiguity: Changes in the Framing of Mental Health and Illness, 1980-2020.”

 ## Research on gender beliefs